Joefb/cyber-range-zoo/README.md

 I am working in a team and we are developing automation scripts and code to automate the installation of vulnerable software across different operating systems.

-This is a wonderful learning opportunity me and I really appreciate RIT letting me be involved.
+This is a wonderful learning opportunity for me and I really appreciate RIT letting me be involved.
 I will be focusing on:
 * BASH scripting
 * PowerShell